project-ida/nuclear-reactions/src/fusion-rates-gamow.md

     return G
 ```

 Now, we're ready to calculate the Gamow factor for the different $\rm D_2$ states.
 We just have to choose a starting separation for the deuterons.
-We'll start with the equilibrium separation in gas, i.e. 74pm.
+We'll start with the equilibrium separation in gas, i.e. 74 pm.

 ```python
 r_start = 74000